 As long as the following three things are present, a 1x drivetrain will provide the rider premium and precise shifting performance.

-Ten years ago, the average mountain bike cassette had a 9-speed range of 11- to 32-tooth.
-With the birth of 10- and 11-speed drivetrains—along with SRAM’s XD driver body—that range has been expanded greatly, with 10- to 42-tooth 11-speed cassettes being one of the most common gear ranges seen on the trail.
-This wide gear range has virtually eliminated the need for multiple chainrings up front, as nearly the same gearing can be achieved by going 1x.
-Additionally, for those that aren’t quite ready to go all in and make the jump to 11-speed just yet, extended range cogs allow a rider’s 10-speed cassette to be expanded by removing one of the mid-range cogs in order to make room for a 40- or 42-tooth cog at the low end of the gear range.
+Ten years ago, the average mountain bike cassette had a 9-speed range of 11–32t.
+With the birth of modern 1x drivetrains—along with SRAM’s XD driver body—that range has been expanded greatly, cassettes are now commonly available with 9- and 10-tooth high cogs and low cogs in the 40 and 50s.
+This range provides most riders with all they need on the trail.
+The wide gear ranges have virtually eliminated the need for multiple chainrings up front, as nearly the same gearing can be achieved by going 1x.

 Clutch Rear Derailleur